Appropriate Workplace Conduct

 • Employee performance reviews.

-Workplaces can manage their Quality Assurance processes internally or they can work with a specialist consulting company.
-Some industries are more regulated than others and therefore the level of quality assurance may be more stringent and ramifications for non-compliance quite severe.
+Workplaces can manage their Quality Assurance processes internally, or they can work with a specialist consulting company.
+Some industries are more regulated than others, and therefore, the level of quality assurance may be more stringent, and ramifications for non-compliance may be quite severe.

 Record Keeping and Privacy